leomrtns/super_distance/README.md

 ### Missing file with species names
 The software works equally well in the absence of mul-trees, in which case the file with species names may not be needed.
-In this situation, however, the software will not do extensive checks of name compliance &mdash; it will simply assume that the largest gene tree has _all_ species represented.
+In this situation, however, the software will not do extensive checks of name compliance.
+It assumes that every unique gene-tree leaf name is a species name and collects the full species set across all input trees.

 Therefore if not providing the list of species, please check that:

 1. gene leaf names are comparable across genes: e.g. "ECOLI-a" and "ECOLI-b" are two different 'species' in the absence of a species name list; only the list could say that "ECOLI" is the species name.
-2. most gene trees have info on all species: although the program can handle trees with missing species, you have to make sure that at least one tree has no missing species.
-And MRD is not particularly good with a lot of missing data.
+2. there is enough overlap between gene trees to estimate the required species-pair distances.
+No single tree needs to contain all species, but MRD is not particularly good with a lot of missing data.

-In both cases, failure to do so will lead the program to fail without a helpful message (it may say something like `Couldn't find species for genes`).
+Inconsistent names will be treated as different species, while insufficient overlap creates missing species-pair comparisons.

-My suggestion is to use this option (without a list of species names) only if you are sure all trees are perfectly comparable, i.e. if they are different runs of same tree inference software on same data, or bootstrap replicates, or a sliding window inference... in any case make sure the leaf names are the same between trees.
+Use this option (without a list of species names) only when each species is represented at most once per gene tree and the same species always has the same leaf name.
+Individual gene trees may contain different subsets of species.

 ### Moar data!